ricardojoserf/TrickDump/README.md

 This branch implements the same functionality as the main branch but using BOFs (Beacon Object Files).

-You can execute the files using Cobalt Strike or TrustedSec's [COFFLoader](https://github.com/trustedsec/COFFLoader):
+You can execute the files using Cobalt Strike, TrustedSec's [COFFLoader](https://github.com/trustedsec/COFFLoader) or Meterpreter's execute_bof:

 ```
 COFFLoader64.exe go lock_bof.o <OVERWRITE_TECHNIQUE>